Idaho State University Army ROTC

 - Basic Soldier Skills (navigation, riflery, military orientation)

-- Confidence, Team Building
+- Confidence and Team Building

 - Army History and Traditions